ElektraInitiative/libelektra/doc/decisions/1_in_discussion/spec_expressiveness.md

 ```
 The `_` would match every `service` we are using in our application e.g. `database`, `message broker`, etc.

-But the current implementation has some undefined behaivour when using `globbing`.
+A naive implementation has some undefined behaivor when using `globbing`.

 This specification uses `_` as wildcard character.
 Unfortunately `_` has a shortcoming, as we do not know the key names in advance.